heythem500/SkyHero-Monitor/README.md

   ---

+## data location and safety

+your data is stored inside the "data" folder on the USB drive.
+it includes:

+- traffic.db → main database file that stores long-term usage records
+- json backups → generated automatically for archive and restore
+- you have menu cli to backup , also for manual backup, simply copy the "data" folder to your computer.

+---

 ⭐ rate my repo
 Give a ⭐ if this project deserve populrity!

-💖 If you find SkyHero useful and valuable to you, consider supporting me on!
+💖 If you find SkyHero useful and valuable to you, and would like to support the effort!
 [Buy Me a Coffee](https://buymeacoffee.com/heythem500)